katattakd/dotfiles/README.md

 # This also performs maintenance tasks and can be used to upgrade the system.
 sh sync_user_programs.sh
 ```
-4. Reboot
+6. Reboot
-5. Run the below commands:
+7. Login to "kat" and run the below commands:
 ```bash
 # Creates/updates user configuration as necessary.
 # This requires an active window manager to run properly.
 sh configure_user_additional.sh
 ```
-6. Follow the instructions in [firefox_setup.md](firefox_setup.md).
+8. Follow the instructions in [firefox_setup.md](firefox_setup.md).
 Most of Firefox's configuration is automated, however, adjusting extension settings must be done manually.

 ## Update intructions